CyrilSahula/graalvm-on-aca/README.md

-# Demo Kotlin/Spring GraalVM container deployed on Azure Container App
+# Demo Kotlin/Spring GraalVM container deployed on Azure Container App with KEDA

+The purpose of the project was to test a cold start of the GraalVM container on Azure Container App with KEDA and find our how scalling works and if it is possible to use it for GraphQL API.

+### Conclusion

+The cold start is too slow to use it for GraphQL API.
+The time to start the container is around 20 seconds.
+The scaling works well and the container can be scaled to 0.

 ### Dependencies